“It was impossible not to be swept away…Naamat’s staging, strong in its narrative clarity, had an understated brilliance.”

 Before completing her MA in Directing at the Royal Conservatoire of Scotland, Noa studied Theatre Practice at the Royal Central School of Speech and Drama, as well as Italian and History of Opera at the Accademia Europea di Firenze.
 She was the Apprentice Director at Lyric Opera Studio Weimar and at Oberlin’s Summer Opera Program in Italy.
 Supplementing her operatic work, she also held a directing residency at Shakespeare’s Globe, where she staged scenes from The Merchant of Venice on The Globe stage.

-Noa is dedicated to the development and training of young talents and has delivered classes and workshops for the Royal Opera House, University of Cincinnati College-Conservatory of Music (CCM), Oberlin Conservatory of Music and Baldwin Wallace Conservatory of Music.
-Noa has also worked extensively as an assistant and staff director for the Wiener Staatsoper, Royal Opera House Covent Garden, Scottish Opera, The Israeli Opera, Deutsches Nationaltheater und Staatskapelle Weimar, Maggio Musicale Fiorentino and Teatro dell’Opera di Roma.
+Noa is dedicated to the development and training of young talents and has delivered classes and workshops for the Royal Opera House, Mascarade Opera Studio Firenze, Royal Academy of Music, University of Cincinnati College-Conservatory of Music (CCM), Baldwin Wallace Conservatory of Music, Clonter Opera, and Oberlin Conservatory of Music.
+Noa has also worked extensively as an assistant and staff director for international opera houses such as Wiener Staatsoper, Royal Opera House, Scottish Opera, The Israeli Opera, Deutsches Nationaltheater Weimar, Maggio Musicale Fiorentino, and Teatro dell’Opera di Roma.